2023 Good Morning America Book Club List: The Best Books Ranked

 I understand why this book was chosen as the GMA book club for April.
 It is a story that captures the heartbreak and betrayals that have shaped the lives of the women in this story with wonderful writing and metaphors woven throughout.

 The writing in this story is beautiful but the story is heartbreaking.
 At times, I had trouble following the non-linear timeline with so many characters.
-For me, it took away from the writing and the story as a whole.
-Thank you Macmillian Audio for my copy of this book.
-All thoughts are my own.
+For me, it took away from the writing and the story as a whole. #gifted by Macmillan Audio

 3.0 Star Picks From The GMA Book Club List